iamsohel/iamsohel/README.md

-# Hi, I'm Sohel 🏾‍💻
+# Hi, I'm Sohel 💻

-I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
+I'm a software engineer who is passionate about making open-source more accessible.
 Some technologies I enjoy working with include NodeJs, ReactJS, Typescript, REST API, GraphQL, Microservices, Docker, Kubernetes, AWS, GCP.

 ## Find me around the web 🌎:
 - <a href="https://www.linkedin.com/in/iamsohel/" target="_blank">LinkedIn</a> 💼